jaredcobb/post-deployment-hook/README.txt

 == Description ==

-If you have a build / deployment process for your site, it's often useful to have a way to execute code in your theme or plugins after you commit or deploy your code.
+If you have a build / deployment process for your site, it's often useful to have a way to execute code in your theme or plugins after you commit or deploy your code changes.

-Common use cases are
+Common uses are

 * Purge the cache after you deploy new theme code (WP Super Cache or W3 Total Cache)
+* After you build your JavaScript/CSS, trigger a backup of the live site
-*   Trigger a WordPress hook
+* Trigger any WordPress hook
 * Run any other plugin or theme code you wish!

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter a passphrase to secure your webhook
+3. Enter a passphrase in the Settings > Post Deployment Hook options to secure your webhook
 4. Use the generated URL (including it's token) as your post-deployment / post-commit hook url

 == Frequently Asked Questions ==

 = Will this slow down my site? =

 Nope.
 While the plugin does execute on each page request, it simply checks if the request is a webhook call first.
 If not, it just exits.

+= Who would use this plugin? =

+Probably developers.
+But anyone with some knowledge of WordPress could use this plugin to run jobs in WordPress by hitting the URL this plugin provides.

 == Screenshots ==